About Capri Theatre

 • Anton Jackson - President.
 The current director of the Montgomery Film Festival.
 He's held close ties with the Capri through various film festivals screenings and special events since 2009.
 Born and raised in Montgomery, he graduated from Huntingdon College with a BA in Art & Graphic Design.

 • Carol Barksdale - Is an artist represented by Gallery One Fine Art in Cloverdale.
-I also teach watercolors, oils and acrylics.
-I love our community and all it has to offer.
+She also teaches watercolors, oils and acrylics.
+Carol loves our community and all it has to offer.

 • Wanda Howard Battle – is the Tour Director of Dexter Avenue King Memorial Baptist Church, Montgomery, Alabama.
 She shares the history of the church, the work of Rev. Dr. Martin Luther King, Jr., and the evolution of the civil rights movement.
 Human Rights and Social Justice have been shared with diverse international audiences.
 Wanda reminds them to do the work that Dr. King lived, to love and serve humanity.
 She is also Founder and CEO of Legendary Tours LLC which offers engaging online tours to visitors around the world.